 As the name suggests, these premiums are the only expense funds can cover.
 The premiums can be for employer-sponsored insurance plans or individual health policies.

 A POP can include a “cash-in-lieu of benefits” provision.
 Employees enrolled in another group health plan, like a spouse’s plan, can choose to receive a fixed amount of cash instead.
-With this option, the cash amount is taxed.
+With this option, the cash amount is subject to taxes.

 An FSA is a savings account allowing employees to make tax-free contributions to pay for healthcare costs.

-Another type of plan is a dependent-care FSA which pays for certain dependent care expenses, like costs for children under the age of 12 and qualifying adults that need assistance, like elder care.
+Another plan type is a dependent-care FSA which pays for certain dependent care expenses, like costs for children under the age of 12 and qualifying adults that need assistance, like elder care.

-As with most benefits, employees aren’t obligated to participate in a section 125 plan.
-Some employees may choose to receive their full standard wage.
+As with most benefits, employees have no obligation to participate in a section 125 plan.
+Some employees may choose not to exchange a portion of their taxable wages for tax-free benefits.
 However, setting aside pre-tax money to pay for benefits is an appreciated perk for many individuals.

 Who can participate in a section 125 plan?